Benjamin-K-Philip/Too-Many-Cooks-Problem-Solver-/README.md

 4. **Tie-break #1:** average editor trust score.
 5. **Tie-break #2:** the most conservative edit (closest to the original) wins.

-Output: one merged document in one voice, plus a decision log that explains *why* each version won.
+**Output:** One merged document in one voice, plus a decision log that explains *why* each version won.

 ## Problem 2 — Eleven players who all want to be striker